-Clothing is a basic essential, something we put on every day.
+Clothing is a basic essential, something we put on each day.
 Yet, many Westchester children are clothing insecure – they lack sufficient or appropriate clean clothing.
-Nearly 14% of Westchester children are chronically absent from school and clothing is one cause.
-When children miss school, this impacts their academic success and increases the likelihood they may later drop out which has lifelong economic, social and emotional consequences.
+Nearly 14% of Westchester children are chronically absent from school and clothing insecurity is a contributing cause.
+Repeated absences negatively impact a child's academic progress which, in turn, increases the likelihood they may later drop out of school and suffer lifelong economic, social and emotional consequences.
 Sadly, clothing insecurity is more profound in communities of color.